-Religious texts are those sacred and central to the teachings of almost nay given religion.
+Religious texts are those sacred and central to the teachings of almost every given religion.
 They are significant as these texts convey spiritual truth, establish connection with the divine, foster communal identity, and provide the promotion of mystical experiences and spiritual practices.

 Significant Religious Texts of Major Religions

-It was written around 1st century BCE, and authoritative mainly in the Theravada Buddhism.
+The Tipitaka was written around 1st century BCE, and is authoritative mainly in the Theravada Buddhism.
 Their focus is on the dress code, certain dietary rules to be followed, and the teachings of the Buddha.

-The Bible is considered divine inspiration that records the relationship between God and the Humans.
-The sacred text dates back to 4th Century from when copies have been preserved in the Vatican Library, and includes the holy writing related to Jesus and is regarded as the inerrant word of the God.
+The Bible is considered divine inspiration that records the relationship between God and humankind.
+The sacred text dates back to 4th Century from when copies have been preserved in the Vatican Library, and includes the holy writing related to Jesus.
+It is regarded by Christians as the inerrant word of the God.

 The Vedas and The Upanishads